 Make the memories, take the pictures, and live your beautiful life with gratitude for the diversity we are immersed in ❤

 What places does your family escape to for a quick get - a -way??

 We LOVE Saint Augustine at Christmas time, but if you want a big city adventure, click here for a New York Christmas adventure!

 Come travel with me!
-Join our Yoga & Art Retreat in Colorado Springs, June 2023.
+Join our Yoga & Art Retreat in Montana, July 2023.